dawsonc/tello-x/README.md

 python -m venv venv

 # Activate the virtual environment (you'll need to do this whenever you start a new shell)
-source venv/bin/activate  # or venv/Scripts/activate in Windows PowerShell
+source venv/bin/activate  # or just `venv/Scripts/activate` in Windows PowerShell

 # Install this library
 pip install tellox